Waikato trail notes

 Intro

-This is a medium-grade tramp, largely on farms and in the bush but includes a small portion of road margin.
-The track is steep sometimes.
+Te Araroa trail section: Most of this section crosses farmland and bush but includes a small portion of road margin.
 Expect hills with 150m ascents and descents.
 It pauses on top of high karsts to gaze across the King Country's low agriculture and tumbled limestone hills that rise to formidable volcanic summits – north to Pirongia, east to Pureora, and south to Ruapehu.

 Description

-West of the Statue Te Tokanganui a noho can be seen, this historic marae was built in 1873 under the director of the Maori leader and prophet Te Koot
+West of the Statue Te Tokanganui a noho can be seen, this historic marae was built in 1873 under the director of the Maori leader and prophet Te Kooti.

 Te Ao Maori